weathersmm/InCheckUPDATE/content/privacy-policy.md

 **Aggregated or De-Identified Information:** We may aggregate or de-identify Personal Information so that it may no longer be used to identify you and use such information to analyze the effectiveness of our Services, to improve and add features to our Services, to conduct research and for other similar purposes.
 We will maintain and use de-identified information in anonymous or de-identified form and we will not attempt to re-identify the information, unless required by law.

-As noted above, we may use Content you provide us to improve our Services; for example, to train the models that power Rampart, Nova and Yoda.
+As noted above, we may use Content you provide us to improve our Services; for example, to train the models that power Rampart, Nova and Angel.
 Read our instructions on how you can opt out of our use of your Content to train our models.
 Our Team and Enterprise plans offer the option to opt out, otherwise, you may contact us at [support@intellux.ai](mailto:support@intellux.ai) to opt out.

 ### 3. Disclosure of Personal Information